 "The customer is always right."
 That is the long-honored "golden rule" for success in the hospitality industry—an industry made of many sectors whose importance to the United States and world economies must not be under estimated.
-The travel and tourism industry in the U.S. supports 7.8 million jobs and makes up 2.8 percent of U.S. gross domestic product.
+The travel and tourism industry in the U.S. supports more than 8 million jobs and makes up 2.7 percent of U.S. gross domestic product.
 The golden rule reflects the spirit with which successful casinos, spas, and other hospitality industry businesses regard and treat their patrons and clients—with an understanding of, and responsiveness to, their unique needs and concerns.

 Epstein Becker Green (EBG) has also mastered the golden rule.
 We approach each matter with a single goal: to obtain a thorough understanding of the issue, and then respond promptly, effectively, and efficiently to resolve it to the client’s satisfaction.